kehantan/labbook/docs/buffers_solutions/10_dmem.rst

 * Final concentration for sodium pyruvate is 1 mM.
 * The volume of sodium pyruvate to add into complete DMEM depends on the concentration of the sodium pyruvate stock solution.
 Adjust the volume of DMEM to compensate the volume changes in sodium pyruvate.
+* Recipe can be modified according to different needs.